gwatts/kvlog/README.md

 [![Build Status](https://travis-ci.org/gwatts/kvlog.svg?branch=master)](https://travis-ci.org/gwatts/kvlog)

 This package provides a text formatting type for Logrus.
-It is similar to the text formatter that comes with logrus, but is focused on compatibility with logging systems such as Splunk.
+It is similar to the text formatter that comes with Logrus, but is focused on compatibility with logging systems such as Splunk.

 It provides a number of features

 * All fields logged as key=value format (which Splunk automatically extracts).
-* Fields are sorted into order.
+* Fields keys are sorted into lexicographical order.
 * Important/primary fields can be pinned to the start of each log entry so they're easy to spot.
 * Constant fields can be defined within the formatter.
 For example, a build